Participant Info Guide

 In most cases you will not know if your chip has failed during the race.
 If you cross the finish line and later find your result is missing or incorrect, please fill in the timing query form on the Saucony London 10K website and our timing team will investigate.

-Toilets are located in the bag drop area at Waterloo Place, at the entrance to the start area at the bottom of St James's Street, and at each aid station on the route.
-There are also toilets on the Embankment north pavement, outside Somerset House.
+Toilets are located in the bag drop area at Waterloo Place, at the entrance to the start area at the bottom of St James's Street, and at Aid Station 2 (7.2km).
+There are no toilets at Aid Station 1 (4.2km) — the nearest toilets on that stretch of the route are on the Embankment north pavement at 5km, outside Somerset House.

 Toilets on the way to the start line: